WebAssembly/WASI/phases/README.md

 WASI should eventually become a standard at the level of WebAssembly itself.
 Right now, it needs a lot of work before it's ready.
-The `unstable` tree is meant to serve a practical purpose for people who want to work with APIs today, with the understanding that everything is still evolving.
+The `snapshot` tree is meant to serve a practical purpose for people who want to work with APIs today, with the understanding that everything is still evolving.
 It's not meant as a replacement for proper standardization, which will happen once the overall API is more